mbellier/mbellier.github.io/_posts/2015-11-27-modify-delete-line-shortcut-textmate.md

 ### OS X Shortcuts

-Instead, OS X provides an easy way to create shotcuts for any application.
+Instead, OS X provides an easy way to create shortcuts for any application.

 Go to *System preferences*, *Keyboard* and open the *Shortcuts* tab.
 Select *All applications* then click the `+` icon.
 Use the following configuration: